-Christopher Wolfgang Alexander, born on 4th October 1986 is a prominent British-American architect and design theorist.
+Christopher Wolfgang Alexander, born on 4th October 1936 is a prominent British-American architect and design theorist.
 An architect, educator, and author of various books on the BUILDING AND DESIGN PROCESS, Christopher Alexander works with the theories about the nature of human-centered designs.
-Regarded as the father of “The Pattern Language Movement,” Alexander has designed more than 200 buildings across five continents.
-His projects always correlate to human beings and induce feelings of belongings in the place and structure he outlines, hence exceptional in quality.
+Regarded as the father of “The Pattern Language Movement,” He has designed more than 200 buildings across five continents.
+His projects always correlate to human beings and induce feelings of belongings in the place and structure Christopher Alexander outlines, hence exceptional in quality.

 His book “The Pattern Language” is universally implemented and renowned for providing simple and humanist solutions to intricate design predicaments.
 His other notable works as an author include The Timeless Way of Building, The New Theory of Urban Design, The Oregon Experiment, and The Nature of Order (volumes I-IV).